Manuals

 In order to avoid heavy loads on the handrail and tearing of net, no more than 5m of netting should be lifted per attachment point per round (around the pen).
 During suspension of the net, operator must make sure there is no part of the net being connected to the handrail as this can result in breakage of the net mesh.
 In periods with risk of icing, risk reducing measures must be conducted if the combi net is going to remain suspended.
 One example of a risk reducing measure is the use of ice-skirt.

-6.1 Use and securing of chains, ropes and cables
+6.1 Usage and securement of chains, ropes and cables

 6.2 Mooring of vessels